- If your MacBook got stuck in verbose mode, then this will seriously affect your capability of using your device as intended.

-- Don't hesitate to bookmark our extensive Mac page for more up-to-date information that's just a few clicks away.
+- Don't hesitate to bookmark our extensive Mac section for more up-to-date information that's just a few clicks away.

 Verbose Mode on MacBook can come in handy, especially if you need to see all the startup information.
 However, sometimes users might get stuck in the Verbose Mode.
 This can be a problem for some users, but there’s a way to fix this issue for good.

 Before we start, we have to mention that Verbose Mode won’t in any way affect your Mac.
 This mode only shows the startup information that usually takes place in the background.

 What to do if your Mac got stuck in Verbose Mode?

 You can disable Verbose Mode right from the Terminal.
 To do that, follow these steps: